veeveemowete-special/AI-Customer-Support-Response-Assistant/README.md

 # AI-Customer-Support-Response-Assistant
-a Learning project exploring how AI can help createclear, empathetic, and professional customer support responses
+a Learning project exploring how AI can help create clear, empathetic, and professional customer support responses